 Wallet buster: Buying out of your league

 As a general rule of real estate, the higher the listing price, the more impressive the home will be.
-So if you don't want to blow your budget, avoid looking at houses above your price range in the first place, says Patricia Pipkin, a Realtor in Santa Fe, N.M., and a regional vice president for the Chicago-based National Association of Realtors.
+So if you don't want to blow your budget, avoid looking at houses above your price range in the first place, says Patricia Pipkin, a Realtor in Santa Fe, New Mexico, and a regional vice president for the Chicago-based National Association of Realtors.

 "The Realtor should not be showing them properties that are over and above what they can afford to buy," Pipkin says.